gilangrilhami/medflow-compass/README.md

 With **MedFlow Compass**, you can chart 📊 high-level trends in healthcare payments across various specialties, assess policy impacts, and explore industry behaviors.
 Whether you’re a policymaker, researcher, healthcare provider, or an informed member of the public, this tool helps you navigate the data and discover actionable insights. 🔍

 ### What MedFlow Compass Offers:
 - 🖥️ **Interactive Dashboard for Trend Discovery**: Visualize key trends in healthcare payments, research funding, and compliance metrics, making it simple to spot emerging patterns and behaviors.
+(Coming Soon)
 - 📥 **Downloadable Data for Independent Exploration**: Access clean, ready-to-analyze datasets, allowing deeper dives into specific questions or personal analysis.
+(Coming Soon)
 - 🚀 **Easy Navigation**: Focus on high-level trends with intuitive filters for specialties, regions, and payment categories, making the complex data landscape easier to explore.
+(Coming Soon)

 ### Powered By: